new to the gluten free journey?

 • Buckwheat: Like amaranth, buckwheat is technically not a grain but a pseudo cereal.
 It is recommended to ensure that your buckwheat is certified gluten free from a trusted source.
 And as always, be mindful of how your body responds to its ingestion of buckwheat or any other new food.

-To save you some time researching and taste testing, here are a few of our favorite gluten free cereals (of course, always confirm ingredients to your tolerance):
+To save you some time researching and taste testing, here are a few of our favorite gluten free cereal brands (of course, always confirm ingredients to your tolerance):

 • Lovebird – a crunchy O’s cereal that feels like a traditional breakfast cereal